SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_CreditSuisse.md

 The last step in Webscraper.io is to set up a job to automatically download the data on a daily basis.
 To do this, go to **Schedule** in the corresponding sitemap.
 <br>
-1. Activate the scheduler
+1. **Enable scheduler**.
 2. Set the *Scheduler Type* to **Daily**.
-3. Under *Run a job on*, select the days on which the interest is to be updated.
-In this example, all weekdays are selected
+3. Under *Run a job on*, select the days on which the interest rate is to be updated.
+In this example, all weekdays are selected.
 4. Specify the time when the job is to be run.
 5. The remaining settings can be left as they are.
 6. **Save**.